Mushood/wholesale/readme.md

 The application is developed in a TDD way to ensure that our code is reliable

 ## Features implemented already
-- Blogging (50%) - Missing views and policies (user dependent)
+- Blogging with image,published scope (50%) - Missing views and policies (user dependent)
 - User management(50%)  with Roles (Admin, Wholesaler, Client)
 - Image management(50%)

 ## Features in progress
-- Adding images to blogs
-- Filter publish scope to blog model
+- Internationalization (Currency / Language)

 ## The architecture
 - The admin front end interface will be developed using Vue JS.